Sir Griffith Williams, 1st Baronet

 Sir Griffith Williams, 1st Baronet (died 1663) of Penrhyn, Carnarvonshire, was Sheriff of Carnarvonshire in 1650–1651, and held the unusual distinction of being granted a baronetcy by both the Lord Protector Oliver Cromwell and King Charles II.

 Biography

 Griffith Williams was the only son and heir of Robert Williams (died before February 1624), of Penryallt, near Conway, by Elizabeth (died 26 April 1608, buried at Conway), daughter of Griffith John Griffith, of Cefnamwich.
-(Note: Robert, was elder brother of the well known John Williams, sometime (1621–1625] when Bishop of Lincoln, Lord Keeper of the Great Seal, and afterwards (1641–1650) Archbishop of York) was admitted to Lincoln's Inn on 21 February 1624.
+(Note: Robert, was elder brother of the well known John Williams, sometime (1621–1625] when Bishop of Lincoln, Lord Keeper of the Great Seal, and afterwards (1641–1650) Archbishop of York) He was admitted to Lincoln's Inn on 21 February 1624.